pantrypoints/sp/content/en/research/countries/china/xi/chapter-15e.md

 Revolution, in its original sense, is to reform the old and innovate, to keep the right and to bring out the new, and its value direction is to improve, to the new, and to the good.
 Self-revolution means that this revolution is the subject's conscious, spontaneous, and automatic behavior towards itself.
-The self-revolution of the Communist Party of China is, in a nutshell, not forgetting its original mission, keeping in mind its purpose of serving the people, insisting on proceeding from reality in everything, and achieving self-purification, self-improvement, self-innovation and self- improvement through self-vigilance, self-denial, self-reflection and self-transcendence.
+The self-revolution of the CCP is, in a nutshell, not forgetting its original mission, keeping in mind its purpose of serving the people, insisting on proceeding from reality in everything, and achieving self-purification, self-improvement, self-innovation and self- improvement through self-vigilance, self-denial, self-reflection and self-transcendence.